Quantum field theory and inverse problems: Imaging with Entangled Photons

-where $f_0 \in C_0^\infty((0,\infty) \times \mathbb{R}^{2n})$ is symmetric, that is, $f_0(t,x_1,x_2) = f_0(t,x_2,x_1)$.
-Eq.~\eqref{eq:dynamics1} has its origins in the quantum field theory for a scalar model of the electromagnetic field interacting with a system of two-level atoms, as introduced in~\cite{KS1,KS2} and further developed in~\cite{HKSW1,HKSW2,HKRS,KSS}.
+where $f_0 \in C_0^\infty(\mathbb{R}^{n}\times \mathbb{R}^{n})$ is symmetric, that is, $f_0(x_1,x_2) = f_0(x_2,x_1)$.
+Eq.~\eqref{eq:dynamics1} has its origins in the quantum electrodynamics of two-level atoms, as introduced in~\cite{KS1,KS2} and further developed in~\cite{HKSW1,HKSW2,HKRS,KSS}.
 Here $\psi_2(t,x_1,x_2)$ denotes the probability amplitude for creating two photons at the points $x_1$ and $x_2$ at time $t$, $\psi_1(t,x_1,x_2)$ is the amplitude for exciting an atom at $x_1$ and creating a photon at $x_2$, $a(t,x_1,x_2)$ is the amplitude for exciting two atoms at $x_1$ and $x_2$, and $\rho$ is the number density of the atoms.
 The constants $g$ and $\Omega$ are nonnegative and correspond to the atom-photon coupling and the atomic transition frequency, respectively.

 In this setting, the model describes the scattering of a two-photon state from the atoms.
 If $\psi_2$ is not factorizable as a function of $x_1$ and $x_2$, this corresponds to an entangled two-photon state.
-We emphasize that while the derivation of \eqref{eq:dynamics1} is carried out within the framework of quantum field theory, the results presented in this work are mathematically justified.
+We emphasize that while the derivation of \eqref{eq:dynamics1} is carried out within the framework of quantum field theory, the results presented in this work are mathematically rigorously justified.